Visit the School of Diplomacy and International Relations

 School of Diplomacy Undergraduate Information Days

 In addition to Seton Hall's Open House programs, the School of Diplomacy is pleased to offer prospective undergraduate student information day events.
-Each date includes a campus tour, information session at the School of Diplomacy, refreshments and a career session led by a Diplomacy alumnus.
+Each date includes a campus tour, information session at the School of Diplomacy, refreshments and a career exploration session led by a Diplomacy alumnus.
 Campus tours begin at 10 a.m. and the career session closes the day by 3 p.m.
 RSVP to Robert Bost at DiplomacyUG@shu.edu, or through the event links listed below.